Wyzzard123/Express-and-Node.js-test/README.md

 Following tutorial for Express JS and Node JS here: https://www.youtube.com/watch?v=G8uL0lFFoN0

+Stopped at https://youtu.be/G8uL0lFFoN0?t=4728 in favour of finding tutorials on a full MEAN stack application.

 ## How to use

 1. Use npm run dev to run server using nodemon that autorefreshes.